ArunAlex/BusinessDayCalculator/README.md

 Given this data structure, the BusinessDaysBetweenTwoDates() function should be able to be extended to take a list of public holiday rules, rather than a list of DateTimes, and calculate the number of business days between two dates using those rules to define public holidays.

+*Assumptions: The Public Holidays are based in Australia and every state has a date for specific holidays such as Kings Birthday.
+Therefore the rules has been created based on those assumptions.
+Every rule inherits the interface IHolidayRule and list of these rules are passed to our function BusinessDayBetweenDates.
+Also, I had taken the effort to have the country code for these rules which is AU.
+The intention is to expand holiday rules beyond Australia and we can pass rules specific to countries*

+The solution is in .NET 7.0 and I have created a WEB API project where the functions are used inside the endpoints

+* /Calendar/Weekdays - Gets No of Weekdays based on time period
+* /Calendar/BusinessDays - Get No of Businessdays based on time period and public holiday date list
+* /Calendar/AUBusinessDays - Get No of Businessdays that do not satisfy the public holiday rules in Australia

+Note: I would like further implement Dockerfile so that we can run the api on a docker container but didnt have the time.